 Today's workforce has different expectations, and business environments have dramatically changed, so much so, that how we help employees even navigate work has shifted.
 Retention and engagement have become more important than ever as unemployment rates are at an all-time low, and yet we still have to drive business results.
 Together we'll explore how companies can have it all by leveraging goal methodology to drive key results, utilize feedback to develop employees on an ongoing basis, and help both employees and managers navigate work through frequent, lightweight conversations.

-Presented by Tracy Maher, Area Human Resources Manager, HDR
+Presented by Tracy Maher, Area Human Resources Leader, HDR

 Employees today are looking for supervisors who can lead, manage, coach, and mentor.
 What they are not looking for a "boss" to command and control them.
 Successful supervisors know how to seamlessly switch between these roles in the moment.
 In this interactive session, you will learn how to wear multiple hats and have fun doing it!
 There is a chance that your job description asked you to lead, manage, coach, and mentor, so this is relevant and applicable for anyone currently supervising people.